 All AQT options are held in the Windows registry in the registry key "HKEY_CURRENT_USER\Software\VB and VBA Program Settings\Cardett\Options".

 For AQT v8, most of the options were held in registry values List1 and List3.
-For AQT v9, the settings are held as one registry value per option.
+For AQT v9 and v10, the settings are held as one registry value per option.
 This makes it easier to manage the settings through the registry.

 An option only appears in the registry when it has a value different from the default.